Author: Natasha

 What Is An LCD Color Display

 LCD stands for Liquid Crystal Display.
 Today most monitors that radiologists use for reading studies are LCD.
-These displays look like flat panel televisions and computer monitors; however, medical-grade displays meet a higher level of standards, have greater functionality for medical imaging, and are more robust for your needs.
+These LCD color displays look like flat panel televisions and computer monitors; however, medical-grade displays meet a higher level of standards, have greater functionality for medical imaging, and are more robust for your needs.

 Another important consideration is safety.
 CCFL technology uses mercury which is dangerous to the patient, health care workers, and the environment.